bryse7/Website-Rebuild/README.md

 # Website-Rebuild

-The future repository for when Bryson gets the time to rebuild websites to practice WebDev
+The future repository for when Bryson gets the time to rebuild websites and practice Web Development